glegoux/jekyll-tech-blog/src/_posts/2019-01-21-getting-started.md

 [Google](https://www.google.com)
 ~~~

-* A link with a name and a title: [Google](https://www.google.com "Google's Homepage") with title `Google's Homepage`.
+* A link with a name and a title: [Google](https://www.google.com "Google's Homepage") with the title `Google's Homepage`.

 Source code:
 ~~~
 [Google](https://www.google.com "Google's Homepage")
 ~~~

-You can use shortcut for your links to use that several times on article or to centralize links:
+You can use shortcuts for your links to use that several times on the article or to centralize links:

 [Google1][1] [Google2][1]